FabioJorgeJesus/get-IP-from-domain-name/README.md

-# ping-sweep
+# get-domain name
-basic ping sweep bash script of an IP range
+basic bash script to get an IP address from a domain name

 My name is Fabio Jesus.
 I am actually a new developer.
 This is my first script on Github and i really hope to bring you more.

-The Ping Sweep is basicaly a simple bash script for execute an ICMP protocol on a single IP´s range.
+This is just a simple bash script for execute a simple code to get an ip from a domain name ex: www.google.com.
 Be free to edit and make any code change for your convenience.

 On this script you will find:
 . a for loop